 You might be over-doing it with your exfoliating products.

-If what I have explained about products sound like what could be happening with your skin, the first thing to do is to re-analyze your skin care routine to make sure you’re not using anything that could be causing dry, flaky skin in the first place.
+If what I have explained about products sounds like what could be happening with your skin, the first thing to do is to re-analyze your skin care routine to make sure you’re not using anything that could be causing dry, flaky nose skin in the first place.
 This includes bar soaps, foaming cleansers that leave the skin feeling tight and dry (make sure your cleanser doesn’t contain these four ingredients) and alcohol-based toners.
 These could be reducing the hydration levels in your skin which is never good for your skin’s health.
 (Keep in mind, there is a difference between dry skin and dehydrated skin, and you can learn what the difference is by reading this post.)

 Your skincare products might not be applied evenly on the nose.

 If dryness and flaking appear in the corners of the nose, it might be due to how a product is being applied.
 When someone puts on an active treatment product, such as an acid serum, retinol or a prescription retinoid, it’s not uncommon to have a larger amount of the product collect and settle in the crevices in the corners of the nose.
 Since these products are excellent for smoothing your skin’s texture, they are potent in their activity and can act strong when too much is used.

 I know this first-hand from giving professional chemical peeling treatments to my clients.
 I have to really be very careful with getting an even application in this area because naturally, a product wants to settle in there, and the peel can work much stronger and cause dry nose skin.
 To prevent this, I will apply petroleum jelly in all crevices such as the corners of the nose and the mouth.
 This prevents the peel from collecting in these areas.

 My suggestion is to pay close attention to how you’re applying a skincare product to make sure that you’re not getting too much on the sides and in the corners of the nose.
 This will definitely cause dryness, peeling, and flaking on the nose.